 Obviously you need to remove the test lines once the function is validated.
 It might be best to comment them out so if it changes later, you can test again.

-For how to how proper unit testing, see here.
+For how to do proper unit testing, see Unit Testing.

 Overriding Functions